Letting Go to Move Forward. From Keepsakes to Stop Keeping Stuff for Goodness Sake.

 None of that has worked for me.

-I am 6 days into being a medicated ADD/ADHD adult and I am loving it.
+(At the time of writing this article) I am 6 days into being a medicated ADD/ADHD adult and I am loving it.

 Yes, I went through some emotions getting here, but I’m here now.